hsldymq/shutdownKeeper/README.md

 			}),
 		}

-		keeper.OnShuttingDown(func() { server.Shutdown(context.Background()) })
+        // When the service receives a SIGINT or SIGTERM signal, shutdown keeper will not terminate the program immediately,
+        // instead, it will call registered functions to do the cleanup work,  like close the HTTP server, release resources, etc. keeper.OnShuttingDown(func() { server.Shutdown(context.Background()) })
 		// Or you can use the following code to achieve the same effect:
 		/*